WordCounter.vip

 Use Insights for SEO

 Each analysis generates up to 6 SEO Intelligence Insights — actionable observations about content depth, heading structure, readability balance, and vocabulary richness.
+Use these alongside the Content Depth Score to prioritize exactly which dimension to improve first.

 What Is the Content Depth Score?